 Figure 4.10 shows the wiring sequence for the coax switch.
 BE CERTAIN TO NOT USE TERMINAL PIN R4 AS SHOWN IN figure 4.11.
-This is the green wire was in the earlier step.
+This is the green that was cut off in the earlier step.

 Always dip your bare copper wire ends into the provided connector protector before securing to the terminal connections.
 Insert wires as shown in figure 4.12.